feri/teleropi/README.md

 or using debugging:

-$ DEBUG=* bin/www
+$ DEBUG=* node app.js

 Debug flags
 ===
 *                 : Enable all debugging
-TeleRopi        : Only TeleRopi debugs
+TeleRopi_Slimbot  : Slimbot debug messages only
-TeleRopi_Slimbot: Slimbot related debug messages only
+TeleRopi_reportIPs: reportIPs debug messages only